oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 One of the easiest ways to get started with React is by using [Create React App](https://create-react-app.dev/) (CRA).
 You install it locally, then run `create-react-app <project>` to generate a React application with minimal dependencies.
 It uses webpack under-the-covers to build the project, launch a web server, and run its tests.

-Spring Boot has a similar tool, called [Spring Initializr](https://start.spring.io/).
+Spring Boot has a similar tool called [Spring Initializr](https://start.spring.io/).
 Spring Initializer is a bit different than CRA because it's a website (and API) that you can create applications with.

 Today, I'll show you how to build a Flickr clone with React and Spring Boot.
 However, I'm going to cheat.
 Rather than building everything using the aforementioned tools, I'm going to use JHipster.
 JHipster is an application generator that initially only supported Angular and Spring Boot.
 Now it supports Angular, React, and Vue for the frontend.
 JHipster also has support for [Kotlin, Micronaut, Quarkus, .NET, and Node.js](https://www.jhipster.tech/modules/official-blueprints/) on the backend.